From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

 \subsection{RQ5: Ablation Study}

 To assess the role of each major component in \textsc{ZK-Coder}, we conduct an ablation study where individual modules are disabled or replaced.
 The following variants are considered:

-\begin{itemize} \item \textbf{No RAG (V1):} Disables constraint-guided retrieval augmented generation, forcing the model to rely solely on its internal knowledge. \item \textbf{No Sketch (V2):} Removes the intermediate ZK sketch reasoning and directly prompts the model to output full programs with RAG and the interactive repair loop. \item \textbf{No Syntax Repair (V3):} Eliminates the interactive repair loop for syntax errors. \item \textbf{No Semantic Repair (V4):} Retains syntax repair but disables semantic repair. \item \textbf{Similarity-based RAG (V5):} Replaces our constraint-guided retrieval with a naive similarity-based retrieval using surface-level embedding similarity. \item \textbf{Only Repair (V6):} Omits both retrieval and sketching, relying exclusively on the repair loop applied to direct generations. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{No RAG (V1):} Disables sketch-guided RAG for algebraic primitives, forcing the model to rely solely on its internal knowledge. \item \textbf{No Sketch (V2):} Removes the intermediate ZK constraint sketching and directly prompts the model to output full programs with RAG and the interactive repair loop. \item \textbf{No Compile-Repair (V3):} Eliminates the interactive repair loop for compiler-identified errors. \item \textbf{No Execute-Repair (V4):} Retains compiler-guided repair but disables execution and repair. \item \textbf{Similarity-based RAG (V5):} Replaces our sketch-guided retrieval with a naive text-embedding similarity retrieval on the task description. \item \textbf{Only Repair (V6):} Omits both retrieval and sketching, relying exclusively on test-and-repair. \end{itemize}

-Figure~\ref{fig:ablation-study} presents the pass@1 accuracy for each ablation variant across Circom and Noir.
+Figure~\ref{fig:ablation-study} presents the Pass@1 accuracy for each ablation variant across Circom and Noir.
 The results show that every component plays a critical role in the overall success of \textsc{ZK-Coder}.
-Removing RAG (V1) reduces accuracy from 83.38\% to 67.21\% on Circom, and from 90.05\% to 89.22\% on Noir.
-Disabling the sketch reasoning stage (V2) causes further degradation (71.32\% on Circom, 87.50\% on Noir), highlighting the value of sketching as a scaffold for task understanding and constraint reasoning.
-The most severe drop arises from removing syntax repair (V3), with accuracy falling to 35.00\% on Circom and 41.39\% on Noir, demonstrating that interactive repair is indispensable.
-Disabling semantic repair (V4) also leads to measurable reductions (81.18\% on Circom, 87.99\% on Noir), confirming that semantic validation contributes to robustness.
-Substituting constraint-guided retrieval with a naive similarity-based strategy (V5) yields weaker performance (69.87\% on Circom, 89.41\% on Noir), suggesting that constraint-guided retrieval is more effective than surface-level matching.
-Finally, the ``Only Repair'' variant (V6) performs poorly, especially on Circom (59.12\%), indicating that repair alone cannot compensate for the absence of sketching and retrieval.
+Starting from a full-system average of 65.66\% on Circom and 76.87\% on Noir, we observe that removing RAG on primitives (V1) causes a significant drop to 53.04\% and 72.00\% respectively.
+Disabling the constraint sketching stage (V2) causes further degradation (46.37\% on Circom, 64.63\% on Noir), highlighting the value of sketching as a scaffold for task understanding and constraint modeling.
+The most severe drop arises from removing compile-repair (V3), with accuracy falling to 26.04\% on Circom and 27.12\% on Noir, demonstrating that interactive repair is indispensable.
+Disabling execute-repair (V4) also leads to measurable reductions (64.48\% on Circom, 76.00\% on Noir), confirming that semantic validation contributes to robustness.
+Substituting primitive-in-sketch-guided retrieval with a text-similarity-based strategy (V5) yields weaker performance (51.42\% on Circom, 74.59\% on Noir), suggesting that sketch-guided retrieval is more effective particularly for Circom.
+Finally, ``Only Repair'' (V6) achieves only 43.31\% on Circom and 59.80\% on Noir, showing that iterative refinement alone cannot overcome the ``computation-to-verification'' gap.
+Compared with V6, the full system achieves an up to 22.35\% performance leap with modest token cost (20.46\%-29.39\%), confirming that constraint sketching and template retrieval outperform blind repair cycles.